icecrime/RateLimiting/README.md

 Overview
 -------------

-This package provides the `rate_limiting` module, which ensures that an operation will not be executed more than a given number of times on a given period.
+This package provides the `ratelimiting` module, which ensures that an operation will not be executed more than a given number of times on a given period.
 This can prove useful when working with third parties APIs which require for example a maximum of 10 requests per second.